Holiday inspiration currently loading...

 This is a welcoming guest house, owned by a local lady who is passionate about the area.
 The decor is a blend of old and contemporary style and modern facilities.
 The house is convenient for the town centre and local hostelries, whilst one of the best seafood restaurants in the country is a coastal walk or short taxi ride away.

 This morning cross by ferry to Orkney, and then travel by taxi transfer to Kirkwall, your base for the next two days.

 The main island (Mainland) hosts a plethora of major prehistoric sites, including the breathtaking Standing Stones of Stenness – some up to six metres high.
 The nearby Neolithic Ring of Brodgar is particularly magical in the evening light – and gained contemporary notoriety when Billy Connolly danced naked through the stones on his “World Tour of Scotland”!
-Remaining remarkably intact, the 5,000 year old houses at Skara Brae offer a real insight into pre-historic village life.
+Archaeological excavations continue to take place nearby at the Ness of Brodgar.
+Still remarkably intact, the 5,000 year old houses at Skara Brae offer a real insight into prehistoric village life, complete with sideboards and bed recesses.
 For more local insights, take a look at the Viking runes at the magnificent tomb at Maeshowe which prove that graffiti isn’t a 20th century invention!

-In more recent times, evocative Scapa Flow contains the melancholy relics of two World Wars, and on its banks the beautifully ornate Italian Chapel, constructed by Italian Prisoners of War, is a moving place to visit.
+For those interested in more recent history, the evocative Scapa Flow contains the melancholy relics of two World Wars.
+On its banks, you will find the beautifully ornate and incredibly moving Italian Chapel, which was constructed by interned Italian Prisoners of War.

 Wildlife flourishes here.
-Birdwatching is popular and there are plenty of fabulous seal-watching spots – and if you are lucky minke whales, dolphins, porpoise and occasionally the odd Orca whale are seen playing in the island waters.
-On dry ground you will be tempted by the deliciously fresh food, (do try the squid), and the local crafts including fabulous silversmiths and highly covetable knitwear.
+Birdwatching is popular and there are plenty of fabulous seal-watching spots – and if you are lucky Minke whales, dolphins, porpoise and occasionally the odd Orca whale are seen playing in the island waters.
+On dry ground you will be tempted by the deliciously fresh food, from seaweed-reared lamb to Scrabster squid.

 This morning you will join a small group tour.
 During the tour you will journey through Orkney’s rich archaeological landscape, home of the some of the Neolithic period’s greatest architectural wonders.